anurag-adk/ai-text-summarizer/README.md

 ### Using Hugging Face

 The app uses Hugging Face's Inference API to access Facebook's "bart-large-cnn" model for text summarization.
 Hugging Face is a community-driven platform that hosts numerous open-source models and datasets.
 It is like the "GitHub of AI."
-With a free API key, you can experiment with a variety of models for different tasks, including text classification and image generation.
+With a free access token, you can experiment with a variety of models for different tasks, including text classification and image generation.

 ### Contact